IsaakBerg/grasshopper-primer/en/1-foundations/1-1/2_the-grasshopper-ui.md

 same time and clicking on one of the options found in the dashed outline that surrounds your selected components.
 You can align by left|vertical center|right or top|horizontal center|bottom or distribute selected items equally using this interface.
-When first starting out, you may find that these tools sometimes get in the way (perhaps collapsing components on top of each other by mistake) but Edit->Undo minimizes the cost of learning to use them.
-A little practicing with these invaluable tools will help you construct a readable, comprehensible file.

 ![IMAGE](images/1-1-2/1-1-2_009-align-widget.png)
 >1.
 Align right.
 2. Distribute vertically.

+Well-constructed and interesting Grasshopper files are often read, applied, and studied over many years and by many users, so it is worthwhile to expend effort to make them readable and comprehensible during creation and editing processes.
+Choosing meaningful component names and input names, providing helpful comment Panels, neatly aligning definition items and labelling colorized groups are invaluable practices to that end.
+When first starting out, you may find these tools and widgets sometimes get in the way but persevere.
+The Edit->Undo command minimizes the risk and cost of learning to use them by trial and error, and everyone who sees good work (*including your future self*) appreciates it.

 **The Profiler Widget**
 The profiler lists worst-case runtimes for parameters and components,